-Premature withdarwal is allowed on these grounds:
+Premature withdrawal is allowed on these grounds:

 - Death: The death of the child.

-- Medical Emergencies (Compassionate Grounds): If the girl child faces a serious illness or medical emergency.
+- Medical emergencies (compassionate grounds): If the girl child faces a serious illness or medical emergency.

-- Financial Inability: If the depositor is unable to meet the minimum payments and the authorities recognise the financial strain.
+- Financial inability: If the depositor is unable to meet the minimum payments, and the authorities recognise the financial strain.

-- Partial Withdrawal: On completion of 18yrs, up to 50% of savings in the bank can be withdrawn for the purpose of higher education.
+- Partial withdrawal: On completion of 18yrs, up to 50% of savings in the bank can be withdrawn for the purpose of higher education.

-7. What is the tax benefits?
+7. What are the tax benefits?

 Benefits and Drawbacks of the Scheme

-The Sukanya Samriddhi Yojana scheme is designed to be an easily accessible savings scheme for middle and lower classes.
+The Sukanya Samriddhi Yojana scheme is designed to be an easily accessible savings scheme for the middle and lower classes.
 This brings with it several advantages and a few disadvantages.

-- Low Risk: Even though the interest rate is revised every year it will be stable and remain high among savings schemes.
+- Low risk: Even though the interest rate is revised every year, it will be stable and remain high among savings schemes.
 As it has the backing of the Government and does not depend fully on the markets, like mutual fund investments, the risk of markets is mitigated.

 How to Calculate the Maturity Value of Sukanya Samriddhi Yojana

-1. How to Make Your Own Calculator?
+1. How to Make Your Own Calculator

-|1||Age of Girl Child||Account Age||Date Of Deposit||Deposit Amount||Principle Amount at Year End||Total yearly interest||Total amount at year end|
+|1||Age of Girl Child||Account Age||Date of Deposit||Deposit Amount||Principle Amount at Year End||Total yearly interest||Total amount at year end|

 |3||D3 + G2||E2 + F2|